benidevo/vega-ai-extension/README.md

 - **Interactive Overlay**: Floating UI for quick job preview and capture
 - **Quick Notes**: Add personal notes before posting jobs
 - **Google Authentication**: Secure login with Google OAuth 2.0
-- **One-Click Capture**: Post jobs to the Ascentio backend service instantly
+- **One-Click Capture**: Post jobs to the Vega AI backend service instantly
 - **Visual Feedback**: Success/error badge notifications

 ## 📋 Purpose

-This extension serves a single, focused purpose: to capture job listings from web pages and post them to the Ascentio backend service.
+This extension serves a single, focused purpose: to capture job listings from web pages and post them to the Vega AI backend service.
 It does not manage, store, or track jobs locally.
 All data is sent directly to the backend for centralized management.

 ## 🏗️ Architecture